-It seems that we will be needing to avoid contact with people a little longer and with that in mind we have been nipping out in the car to find rural, village play parks that are much less popular than some of the play parks in Yeovil.
+It seems that we will be needing to avoid contact with people just a little longer and with that in mind we have been nipping out in the car to find rural, village play parks that are much quieter than some of the play parks in Yeovil where we live.

 Odcombe play park.

 Easy to find?
 4/5.
 If you’re heading down Camp Road from Yeovil the turn right as you enter Odcombe, it’s the second left and adjacent to the Village Hall.

 Parking Plenty as it is the car park to the Village Hall.